mcarilli/CarND-Behavioral-Cloning-P3-Solution/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model is a Keras implementation of the Nvidia convolutional neural network designed specifically to generate steering data for self-driving cars based on camera inputs.
+My final model is a Keras implementation of the Nvidia convolutional neural network designed specifically to generate steering data for self-driving cars based on camera inputs.
 See "Final model architecture" below for a description of the layers.

 #### 2. Attempts to reduce overfitting in the model